tao-dot-com/patrol_subnet/local_dev/local_development.md

 Next, you can run

+"python query_miner_endpoint_coldkey_search.py"
+or
-"python query_miner_endpoint.py"
+"python query_miner_endpoint_hotkey_ownership.py

-Which will send a request to your locally running miner.
+Which will send a request to your locally running miner for either task you want to test.
 You can change the number of requests by updating the number of REQUESTS on line 79.

 ## Testing the validator code

 While it is not strickly necessary, as the validator code will run itself, it can be useful to test it for debugging purposes.

-With this in mind, we have created a very simple miner endpoint that returns a static response.
+With this in mind, we have created a very simple miner endpoint that returns a static response for the coldkey search task.
 For more sophisticated testing, it could be useful to set a miner up with the dev flag turned on (see instructions above).

 You can run the static miner endpoint using